krisxoofoo/encode-explorer/README.txt

  *
  *             Encode Explorer
  *
- *             Author / Autor : Marek Rei (marek ät siineiolekala dot net) *
+ *             Original Author : Marek Rei (marek ät siineiolekala dot net) *
- *             Version / Versioon : 6.3
+ *             Original Homepage : encode-explorer.siineiolekala.net
  *
- *             Last change / Viimati muudetud: 23.09.2011
+ *             Demo : test.xoofoo.org/encode-explorer/
  *
- *             Homepage / Koduleht: encode-explorer.siineiolekala.net
- *
- *
  *             NB!: Comments are in english.
- *                  Comments needed for configuring are in both estonian and english.
+ *                  Comments needed for configuring are in english.
  *                  If you change anything, save with UTF-8!
 Otherwise you may
  *                  encounter problems, especially when displaying images.
- *
- *             NB!: Kommentaarid on inglise keeles.
- *                  Seadistamiseks vajalikud kommentaarid on eesti ja inglise keeles.
- *                  Kui midagi muudate, salvestage UTF-8 formaati!
-Vastasel juhul
- *                  võivad probleemid tekkida, eriti piltide kuvamisega.
  *
  ***************************************************************************/